What Is a Messiah?

 Some people accept that Jesus was a great teacher, a man of outstanding wisdom, or someone who set a unique moral example, yet refuse to accept that he was God in human form.
-C. S. Lewis easily shows that this will not do:
+In his book, Mere Christianity, C. S. Lewis easily shows that this will not do:

 Why the cross for the man who was God?

 [Editor's note: the following excerpt is taken from "Why the Cross?" by Dr. John Blanchard (EP Books, 2011).
 To read part 1 of this article series, please click here, for part 2 click here, part 3 here, part 4 here.]
 For a complete copy of this series now, click here.